apache/nuttx/README.md

 NuttX supports a wide variety of platforms.
 See the full list on the [Supported Platforms](https://nuttx.apache.org/docs/latest/platforms/index.html) page.

 ## Contributing
-If you wish to contribute to the NuttX project, read the [Contributing](https://nuttx.apache.org/docs/latest/contributing/index.html) guidelines for information on Git usage, coding standard, workflow and the NuttX principles.
+If you wish to contribute to the NuttX project, read the [Contributing](https://nuttx.apache.org/docs/latest/contributing/index.html) guidelines for information on Git usage, coding standards, workflow and the NuttX principles.

 ## License
 The code in this repository is under either the Apache 2 license, or a license compatible with the Apache 2 license.
 See the [License Page](https://nuttx.apache.org/docs/latest/introduction/licensing.html) for more information.